SHsuperCM/FletchingTable/README.md

 Simply annotate a static class, method or field with `@Entrypoint` and specify the desired entrypoint to register to in its value!
 Fletching Table will automatically process it and add it to existing entrypoints in `fabric.mod.json`.

+### Mixins
+Automatically registers mixins into the project's mixins jsons.

+Mixin environments can be overridden by annotating the mixin with `@MixinEnvironment`.
+You can set mixins to be registered automatically without MixinEnvironment by changing the `defaultMixinEnvironment` in the settings.

 ### Included Jars
 Exposes jars that were included in dependencies with Loom's `include` configuration.